Skip to main content

 The company's brand portfolio includes Campbell's (Liquid Shave Cream, Latherking Cleaner), Latherking, Stephan, BarberMate, Stix Fix, SuperCut, and FMS.
 Product categories span shaving creams, men's grooming products, haircare items, hair styling products, professional salon equipment, and cutting implements.
 The business operates through three segments: Professional Hair Care Products and Distribution, Retail Personal Care Products, and Manufacturing.

-The bankruptcy was triggered by mass tort litigation alleging that talc-containing products manufactured by a subsidiary contained cancer-causing asbestos contamination—claims that grew to more than 500 pending lawsuits with potential liability far exceeding the company's asset base.
+The bankruptcy was triggered by mass tort litigation alleging that talc-containing products manufactured by a subsidiary contained asbestos contamination, with more than 500 pending lawsuits.

 The Old 97 Company legacy.
 The talc liability traces directly to the 1988 acquisition of Old 97 Company, a Tampa-based cosmetics and toiletries manufacturer.
 Old 97 manufactured talc-containing personal care products that claimants now allege were contaminated with asbestos.
 The 1995 acquisition of the Cashmere Bouquet Talc brand from Colgate-Palmolive for $12 million added additional talc product exposure to the company's portfolio.
-For nearly three decades, these talc products remained in commerce without generating significant product liability claims.
+The talc products remained in commerce for decades.

 How talc becomes contaminated with asbestos.
 Asbestos and talc are both natural minerals frequently found near each other in geological deposits.
 When talc is mined from deposits containing asbestos, the resulting talc product may be contaminated with asbestos fibers.
-These fibers, when inhaled or otherwise entering the body, can cause mesothelioma—a rare and deadly cancer for which asbestos exposure is the only known cause.
+These fibers, when inhaled or otherwise entering the body, can cause mesothelioma.
 The FDA issued new rules in December 2024 to standardize asbestos testing in cosmetic talc products, though this regulatory action came decades after the products at issue in The Stephan Company litigation were manufactured and sold.

 Litigation volume and balance sheet impact.
 By the November 2025 filing date, more than 500 lawsuits were pending against the company alleging personal injury from asbestos-contaminated talc products.
-The company's schedules disclosed estimated assets of $10-50 million against liabilities of $50-100 million—a balance sheet insolvency driven largely by the contingent and unliquidated nature of the mass tort claims.
-Even if many individual claims were defensible or subject to discount, the aggregate exposure exceeded the company's ability to address through ordinary course operations or traditional litigation defense.
+The company's schedules disclosed estimated assets of $10-50 million against liabilities of $50-100 million.

 Section 524(g) Trust Structure

 The Stephan Company is pursuing a Section 524(g) reorganization, a specialized bankruptcy framework designed specifically for companies facing mass asbestos-related personal injury claims.
-This approach—if successful—will channel all present and future talc claims to a dedicated trust while protecting the reorganized company from ongoing litigation.
+This approach is intended to channel all present and future talc claims to a dedicated trust while protecting the reorganized company from ongoing litigation.

 The 524(g) framework.
 Section 524(g) of the Bankruptcy Code, sometimes called the "Manville Amendment" after the landmark 1982 Johns-Manville bankruptcy case that inspired it, provides explicit legislative authority for bankruptcy courts to issue channeling injunctions directing all present and future asbestos-related claims to a trust.
-Congress enacted Section 524(g) in 1994 after observing that the traditional bankruptcy framework struggled to address the unique characteristics of asbestos mass torts: thousands of pending claims, unknown numbers of future claims from individuals already exposed but not yet symptomatic, and the need to preserve going-concern value while fairly compensating claimants.
+Congress enacted Section 524(g) in 1994 to address asbestos mass torts involving thousands of pending claims and unknown numbers of future claims from individuals already exposed but not yet symptomatic.

 The statutory requirements for a valid 524(g) trust include: the trust must assume both the liabilities and assets designated by the debtor; a legal representative must be appointed to represent future, unknown claimants; and the trust must be funded with sufficient resources to pay claims on a consistent basis.
 The channeling injunction—which directs all covered claims to the trust rather than the reorganized debtor—can protect not only the debtor but also certain third parties whose liability derives from the debtor's conduct.